Skip to content

 During development, we can use docker-compose to start a simple Flink session cluster or a standalone job manager to execute one unique job, which has the application jar mounted inside the docker image.
 We can use this same environment to do SQL based Flink apps.

-As Task manager will execute the job, it is important that the container running the flink has access to jars needed to connect to external sources like Kafka or other tools like FlinkFaker.
+As Task manager will execute the job, it is important that the container running the flink code has access to jars needed to connect to external sources like Kafka or other tools like FlinkFaker.
 Therefore there is a Dockerfile to get some important jars to build a custom Flink image that we will use for Taskmanager and SQL client.
+Always update the jar version with new Flink version.

 • If specific integrations are needed, get the needed jar references, update the dockerfile and then build the Custom Flink image, under deployment/custom-flink-image folder